rudolfgrauberger/sonar-cxx-wiki/Get-code-coverage-metrics.md

+### It is not all the same

+Talking about coverage the most important question is: what coverage your are talking about.
+There are different kinds of coverage measurement and each tool has a slightly different way doing it and displaying the results.
+If you are looking for a very good introduction read [Code Coverage Analysis](http://www.bullseye.com/coverage.html) on the [Bullseye](http://www.bullseye.com) page.

+### Setup the C++ Community Plugin

 To collect C++ test coverage metrics with C++ Community Plugin, you have to:

 1. Create a coverage report (or many of them) using your favorite coverage tracer (see [[Coverage tracers]] for examples)